qiweiii/serverless-stack-api/README.md

 #### Notes by Qiwei

-Rmb to change the service namem tableName and function paths in serverless.yml, also identityPool name (can only have letters) and userPool name
+Rmb to change the service name, tableName, attributes and function paths in serverless.yml, also identityPool name (can only have letters) and userPool name

 then